Bluenix2/crackout/README.md

 # Crackout
 A breakout clone, crackout!
-Because crack is a synonym of break.
+Because crack is a synonym of break. **Now archived**.